-New York City cases, including some unpublished cases, are available on Bloomberg Law, LexisNexis (NY;NYCTS) and Westlaw (NY-CS).
+New York City cases, including some unpublished cases, are available on Bloomberg Law, LexisNexis (NY;NYCTS), Lexis Advance and Westlaw (NY-CS).

 Selected cases from New York City trial courts are published in the Miscellaneous Reports and in the New York Supplement.
 The most extensive collection of New York City court cases are published in the New York Law Journal, RES & Microfilm PNe864.
 Housing court cases can be found in the New York City Housing Court Reporter (1983-), KFX 2005 .5 H69.
 Since 2003, decisions and the Digest are available on the New York Law Journal web site(subscription required).
-New York Law Journal cases from 1989 to date are also available on Lexis (ALM;NYALM).
+New York Law Journal cases from 1989 to date are also available on Lexis (ALM;NYALM) and on Lexis Advance.